Nested Hilbert schemes on surfaces: Virtual fundamental class

-To show $\Fb_{\red}$ is a perfect obstruction theory, we use the beautiful idea of \cite{KT14}.
-We sketch their method here and make some necessary changes; the reader can find the missing details in \cite{KT14}. $S$ is embedded as the central fiber of an algebraic twistor family $\cS\to B$, where $B$ is a first order Artinian neighborhood of the origin in a certain $p_g$-dimensional family of the first order deformations of $S$.
-Let be a subspace over which $*\cup \beta$ in \eqref{scond} restricts to an isomorphism.
-Then, $B$ is constructed so that $T_B$ is naturally identified with $V$.
-By the construction of \cite{KT14}, $\cS$ is transversal to the Noether-Lefschetz locus of the $(1,1)$-class $\beta$, and as a result, $\beta$ does not deform outside of the central fiber of the family.
+To show $\Fb_{\red}$ gives rise to a perfect obstruction theory, we use the beautiful idea of \cite{KT14}.
+We sketch their method here and make some necessary changes; the reader can find the missing detail in \cite{KT14}. $S$ is embedded as the central fiber of an algebraic twistor family $\cS\to B$, where $B$ is a first order Artinian neighborhood of the origin in a certain $p_g$-dimensional family of the first order deformations of $S$ \footnote{To simplify notation, we have used $\cS$ instead of $\cS_B$ that was used in \cite{KT14}.}.
+Explicitly, let be a subspace over which $*\cup \beta$ in \eqref{scond} restricts to an isomorphism, and let $\mathfrak m$ denote the maximal ideal at the origin $0 \in H^1(T_S)$.
+Then, and $\cS$ is the restriction of a tautological flat family of surfaces with Kodaira-Spencer class the identity in The Zarisiki tangent space $T_B$ is naturally identified with $V$.
+By \cite[Lemma 2.1]{KT14}, $\cS$ is transversal to the Noether-Lefschetz locus of the $(1,1)$-class $\beta$, and as a result, $\beta$ does not deform outside of the central fiber of the family.
 Using this fact, as in \cite[Proposition 2.3]{KT14}, one can show that where the right hand side is the relative nested Hilbert scheme of the family $\cS\to B$.
 We use the same symbols as before to denote the universal objects over $\cS\times_B (\cS/B)^{[n_1,n_2]}_\beta$, and we let $\pi$ be the projection to the second factor of $\cS\times_B (\cS/B)^{[n_1,n_2]}_\beta$.